LucaClaessens/Analogy/README.md

 after setting up the servers, you can simply visit the address from any device and start editing away, all the edits will be captured in the database.

-the editing pages will be located in `editing/selection.html` and `editing/image_selection.html`, from a MAMP perspective this would translate to http://localhost:8888/Analogy/web-tools/editing/selection.html
+the editing pages will be located in `editing/selection.html` and `editing/image_selection.html`.

 ##Printing